ItzPike/DBM-Rawdata-Releases/Role Reaction Menu/README.md

 # Warning
 Old files from version 1 will not be compatible with version 1.1 due to strucuturing overhauls.
-A conversion script may be released but seeing the first version being buggy and basically unreadable, this may not happen.
 All role menus from version 1 will no longer work with the set of new events

 # Role Reaction Menu